brfulu/web-crawler/README.md

 # Web-Crawler
-Web crawler as a project for AI course on University.
+Web crawler project for AI course on University.